wlsf82/cv/README.md

 #### Mentoring:

-As a volunteer I mentor Jr. QAs in subjects related to test automation, agile testing, continuous integration, etc, to help them grow and be better professionals.
+As a volunteer I mentor Jr. QAs in subjects related to test automation, agile testing, continuous integration, etc., to help them grow and be better professionals.

 ## Recent courses: